DataDog/hiring-engineers/answers.md

 ### Adding tags in the Agent config file

 Tags provide Datadog users with a way to query aggregated data from their metrics across a number of hosts.
 This is useful because we'll have a bird's eye view of how metrics behave across a collection of systems instead of each system individually.
-To get started with tags, we'll have to modify the overall Agent's configuration file by navigating to the directory it's located in and editing it with an editor of your choice (in this example, I'll be using vim).
+To get started with tags, we'll have to modify the overall Agent's configuration file by navigating to the directory it's located in and editing it with an editor of your choice (for these examples, I'll be using vim).

 Navigating to datadog.yaml: